 3 tablespoons nutritional yeast

-plenty of dried mixed herbs - basil, mixed herbs
+4 tablespoons of dried mixed herbs (such as basil, mixed herbs, oregano)

 2 tablespoons chia seeds